-CULTURAL, SOCIAL, AND POLITICAL THOUGHT 5301/ CULTURAL, SOCIAL, AND POLITICAL THOUGHT 7301 brogram Social Sciences 5301 (prior to Equivalent: 2016/2017)

-Queering Feminism, Gender, and Power
+CULTURAL, SOCIAL, AND POLITICAL THOUGHT 5301/ CULTURAL, SOCIAL, AND POLITICAL THOUGHT 7301 Queering Feminism, Gender, and Power

-Credit hours: 1.50 Contact hours per week: 3-0-0 Advanced exploration of texts and theories that disrupt social normativities, as well as the study of the social conditions and conflicts in which queer and feminist thought arise and circulate.
-Prerequisite(s): Admission to a graduate
+Advanced exploration of texts and theories that disrupt social normativities, as well as the study of the social conditions and conflicts in which queer and feminist thought arise and circulate.

-CULTURAL, SOCIAL, AND POLITICAL THOUGHT 5303/ CULTURAL, SOCIAL, AND POLITICAL THOUGHT 7303 þrogram Social Sciences 5303 (prior to Equivalent: 2016/2017)
+CULTURAL, SOCIAL, AND POLITICAL THOUGHT 5303/ CULTURAL, SOCIAL, AND POLITICAL THOUGHT 7303 Critical Theory

-Critical Theory

-Contact hours per week: 3-0-0 Advanced exploration of critical theories of society, culture, and communications.
+Advanced exploration of critical theories of society, culture, and communications.
 Topics may include hegemony, legitimation, transgression, ideology, and reification.
 Prerequisite(s): Admission to a graduate

-CULTURAL, SOCIAL, AND POLITICAL THOUGHT 5305/ CULTURAL, SOCIAL, AND POLITICAL THOUGHT 7305 þrogram Equivalent: Social Sciences 5305 (prior to 2016/2017)
+CULTURAL, SOCIAL, AND POLITICAL THOUGHT 5305/ CULTURAL, SOCIAL, AND POLITICAL THOUGHT 7305 Postmodernism/Poststructuralism